jaem/mmr/README.md

 Why not XML?
 Its humanly unreadable after a point, you can argue this with JSON, but less so.
 MMR is aimed at being able to script register flows or quickly human hack.

 Why not use SPIRIT?
-You can generate a SPIRIT compatable output if you like, but again, its a pain to input.
+You can generate a SPIRIT compatable output if you like, but again, not super readable.

 ## History

-Generating register code is someting I hate.
+Generating register code is someting I dislike.
 But I want registers to be meaningful and easy to augment.
 So after working at a few different companies, writing this a few differnt times, here is a free core of how I like to work and a flexible approach to creating HDL that you can use in any project.